pterenin/sorce-duplicates-assignment/README.md

-# Getting Started with Blog App
+ # TypeScipt and NODE.js assignment

 This is TypeScript version of the find duplication solution.
 It's implemented unit tests using jest.

+# Getting Started

 1. Clone the project.
 2. Run **npm install** to install node modules